SchmitzAndrew/Power_Outage_Analysis/README.md

 ## Hypothesis Testing

 ### Hypothesis Testing
+We are performing a Permutation Test-> Is the duration of power outages in rural areas equal to the duration of power outages in urban areas.
 #### State Null and Alternative Hypotheses

+#### Null Hypotheses: Whether or not the power outage occurred in a rural or urban area is not related to the duration of the power outage and any difference in this is due to chance.

+#### Alternative Hypothesis: Whether or not the power outage occurred in a rural or urban area is related to the duration of the power outage and power outages in urban areas do last longer.

 #### Choice of Test Statistic

+Our test statistic is the difference in means of the duration of the power outage between rural and urban outages.

 #### P Value and Conclusion

+We selected our p-value to be 0.05 since this is considered the industry standard.
+Since our p_value was much lower than our cutoff, we believe that there is an arguement to reject the null hypothesis.